lord63/awesome-python-decorator/CONTRIBUTING.md

     - [package_name](link_to_the_package) A brief introduction for the package.
 Then tell us this package use decorator to do what.

-And also note that the packages are sorted in **alphabetical** order.
+Also note that the package names are sorted in **alphabetical** order, and the maximum line length is 120.

 Note that we may not accept those kind of packages: